SH1R4S4G1/react-native-translation-module/CONTRIBUTING.md

 The `package.json` file contains various scripts for common tasks:

-- `yarn`: setup project by installing dependencies.
+- `npm install` or `yarn`: setup project by installing dependencies.
-- `yarn typecheck`: type-check files with TypeScript.
+- `npm run typecheck` or `yarn typecheck`: type-check files with TypeScript.
-- `yarn lint`: lint files with ESLint.
+- `npm run lint` or `yarn lint`: lint files with ESLint.
-- `yarn test`: run unit tests with Jest.
+- `npm test` or `yarn test`: run unit tests with Jest.
-- `yarn example start`: start the Metro server for the example app.
+- `npm run --prefix example start` or `yarn workspace react-native-translation-module-example`: start the Metro server for the example app.
-- `yarn example android`: run the example app on Android.
+- `npm run setup && npm run example ios` or `yarn setup:yarn && yarn example:yarn ios`: setup the project, install dependencies, and run the example app on iOS.
-- `yarn example ios`: run the example app on iOS.
+- `npm run example` or `yarn example`: run the example app on iOS.
+- `npm run pod-install` or `yarn pod-install`: install CocoaPods dependencies for the example app.
+- `npm run clean` or `yarn clean`: clean build artifacts.
+- `npm run prepare` or `yarn prepare`: build the project using react-native-builder-bob.
+- `npm run release` or `yarn release`: publish a new version using release-it.

 ### Sending a pull request